 REASONING AND CONCLUSIONS OF LAW:

-For the reasons that follow, the administrative law judge concludes the claimant is not eligible to receive training extension benefits.
+For the reasons that follow, the administrative law judge concludes the claimant's appeal is not timely.
+In the alternative, even if the appeal was timely filed, she would not be eligible to receive training extension benefits.